The Respiratory Service Framework

 Developed by the PCRS Service Development Committee, the Respiratory Service Framework (RSF) helps those looking to design a patient focussed respiratory service working across all sectors of out of hospital care to see the ideal components for a given population of patients.
 It has been designed to be applicable and helpful to those delivery care at a PCN or ICS level.

 Interactive Respiratory Resources

 To support the framework, and to improve the ease with which users can find the relevant resources, we have developed an Interactive Respiratory Framework Resources page.
 We have also aligned the RSF with the PCRS Fit-to-Care series and the interactive tool will highlight the level of knowledge, skills and training required to deliver services to the relevant standard.

-To support this framework, we have developed an Interactive Respiratory Resource page.
-Here you can select the pillar, level and clinical area to find a range of resources to support your in your practice.
+Simply select the pillar, Fit to Care level and clinical area to find a range of resources to support you in your practice.

 PCRS is grateful to Cogora, the publisher of Pulse, Healthcare Leader and Management in Practice for their contribution to the design of the Respiratory Service Framework.